Drive sales on autopilot with ecommerce-focused features

 There isn’t a standard benchmark that can be applied to every email sent, and you need to be closely attuned to your subscriber base to figure out the ideal frequency for your audience.

-Work on your sender reputation warming before sending out emails to a large user base.
-This involves starting with a small user base and gradually increasing the number of subscribers.
+Work on your sender reputation warming before sending emails to a large user base.
+Start with a small portion of engaged subscribers and gradually increase the volume over several days.

 Your email lists need to be maintained and cleaned regularly.
 If you don’t do so, you end up sending emails to audiences who don’t want to receive your emails, and they’re likely to ignore you.
 They might even mark your emails as spam or delete them.